 If you aren’t familiar with how to buy fertilizer here is a quick tutorial on what to look for:

 For example, a bag of all-purpose organic fertilizer might carry these numbers, 5-5-5.
-The first number indicates nitrogen, which promotes lush, green growth and overall plant health.
+The first number indicates nitrogen (N), which promotes lush, green growth and overall plant health.
 A fertilizer high in nitrogen is a good choice for leafy vegetables grown in containers, such as lettuce and Swiss chard.
-Natural sources high in this nutrient include blood meal and liquid fish emulsion.
+Natural sources high in this nutrient include blood meal, feather meal and liquid fish emulsion.

-The second number indicates phosphorous, which is used to develop healthy roots and is necessary for fruit and flower development.
-Blooming plants, like tomatoes, peppers and most ornamentals, benefit from nutrient solutions rich in phosphorous, especially when they are ready to set buds.
-Organic fertilizers known for their phosphorous content include bone meal, seabird guano and many liquid blends.
+The second number indicates phosphorous (P), which is used to develop healthy roots and is necessary for fruit and flower development.
+Blooming plants, like tomatoes, peppers and most ornamentals, benefit from nutrient solutions rich in phosphorus, especially when they are ready to set buds.
+Organic fertilizers known for their phosphorus content include bone meal, seabird guano and many liquid blends.

-The third number is potassium, which is necessary for stem growth and overall plant vigor.
+The third number is potassium (K), which is necessary for stem growth and overall plant vigor.
 Potassium is used especially on root crops such as carrots, beets and potatoes, but also on young trees during the fall to encourage strong roots during the winter months.
-Sources of organic potassium include sul-po-mag (sulfate of potash magnesia), greensand, and many liquid fertilizers.
+Sources of organic potassium include sul-po-mag (sulfate of potash magnesia), palm bunch ash and many liquid fertilizers.

 Note: Plants can absorb nutrients through both their roots and through leaf pores.
 Foliar feeding (applying fertilizer solutions through leaf pores) can supply nutrients to your plants immediately.
 It is especially effective for giving fast growing plants, like vegetables, an extra boost during the growing season.